Scottish football updates amid coronavirus pandemic

 St Johnstone climbed a place to sixth in the Premiership when the season was called on a points-per-game average.

-Manager Tommy Wright quit after seven years in charge, while the majority of playing and non-playing staff have been furloughed.
+Manager Tommy Wright quit after seven years in charge, with Callum Davidson appointed his replacement in mid-June, while the majority of playing and non-playing staff have been furloughed.
 All employees received full pay for April.

 Saints, who confirmed they voted for the season-ending proposal, insisted league reconstruction was "unrealistic" this summer and cited concerns about its potential impact on next term's broadcasting agreements.